“The E-Myth Revisited” (1995) is a book for entrepreneurs who want to grow independently of their own businesses.

 Chapter 11: The Business Development Program

 How do you build such a replicable business?
-With the Business Development Program, consisting of the following steps:
+The Business Development Program consists of the following steps:

 - Primary Aim

 - Strategic Objective

 - Organizational Strategy

 - People Strategy